eugeniftimoaie/web-app-disaster-response/README.md

 This project in form of a web app takes as input any text message and categorizes the emergency using a supervised machine learning model.
 This machine learning model was trainied on pre-labeled tweets, news and text messageas from a real life disasters data set provided by [Figure Eight](https://appen.com/resources/datasets/)

-The web app files are compiled for cloning the repository to local computer, activating via terminal and using offline on the browser.
-Furthermore this webapp has been uploaded on Heroku and can be viewed [here](https://drp.herokuapp.com/).

 ## Configuration
 * HTML, CSS, Javascript
-* Python 3 with libraries bootstrap, plotly (Front-end) and flask, pandas, numpy, json, sklearn, nltk, sqlalchemy (Back-end)
+* Python 3 with libraries plotly, flask, pandas, numpy, sklearn, nltk, sqlalchemy (Back-end)

 ## Installation on local computer